Sudalai051/Sudalai051/ABOUT_ME.md

-- 👋 Hi, I’m @Sudalai051
+- 👋 Hi, I’m SudalaiMani

-- 👀 I’m interested in Web and application devolepment
+- 😁 I’m interested in Web and application devolepment

 - 🌱 I’m currently learning in B.E Biomedical Engineering in KPR Institute of engineering and technology
-- 💞

 - 📫 Contact Me on  LinkedIn - https://www.linkedin.com/in/sudalai-mani-77b751200/

 <!---